 I also have eczema, but not much on my face unless I’m having an allergic reaction.
 I used to have dry face skin and I would not wash my face before I go to bed (if I didn’t wear makeup or it felt clean enough).
 That was so my skin could rejuvenate it’s natural oils.
 I guess it wouldn’t work well if you have acne, but I didn’t and it was fine.posted over 4 years ago

 I don’t have eczema, but I do have very sensitive skin and tend to get dry patches in winter.
 The thing that always helps me is Juice Beauty’s Redness Reducing Serum.
 It’s 100% organic, which is excellent for sensitive skin.
-I can’t get through winter wthout it.posted about 4 years ago
+I can’t get through winter wthout it.posted over 4 years ago

 I use Cetaphil!
 I have really dry skin as well, and have tried alot of creams, and found this one works best for me!
-Before, my face will be moisturized for lk 30 mins, and then my make up will start looking bad, but now my face looks good the whole day!posted about 4 years ago
+Before, my face will be moisturized for lk 30 mins, and then my make up will start looking bad, but now my face looks good the whole day!posted over 4 years ago

-maybe you need your vitamins. remember to load up on you vitamins especially A,E and C! try using mild facial oil-based moisturizers instead of the water based or cream like too if you still really have dry skin. try shiseido’s =)posted about 4 years ago
+maybe you need your vitamins. remember to load up on you vitamins especially A,E and C! try using mild facial oil-based moisturizers instead of the water based or cream like too if you still really have dry skin. try shiseido’s =)posted over 4 years ago

 what kind of shiseido moisturizer? you want a cream that’s super rich.